EMar1066/EMar1066.github.io/_posts/2025-07-26-Specialist1.md

 > (Evidence 6) I admired your work ethic and how you approached the challenge.
 The whole DSG was a learning experience in which you contributed a lot.
 Thank you, hope our paths cross again as well.
 Best of luck in the new academic year!

-At each stage, I provide design leadership: building challenge frameworks that are technically open, yet pedagogically scaffolded; curating interdisciplinary cohesion; and ensuring each DSG serves the research partner, the Institute, and the participants equally.
+At each stage, I provide design leadership: building challenge frameworks that are technically open, yet pedagogically scaffolded; curating interdisciplinary cohesion; and ensuring each DSG serves the research partner, the Institute, and the participants equally (Core Value 4).

 **Specialist Option Evidence**